 Stacking’s biggest con is snowballing’s biggest pro.
 It can take awhile to pay off debts with the stacking method, and it can be discouraging.
 You don’t get the quick gratification of paying something off relatively fast.

-Head To Head: Snowballing Versus Stacking
+Head To Head: Snowballing Versus Avalanche

 Let’s do a real numbers example to show the difference between the two methods: